-American mezzosoprano RENÉE RAPIER (Maid) is a second-year Adler Fellow who made her Company debut as Giovanna in last season's Rigoletto and appears as Pantalis (Mefistofele) and Meg Page (Falstaff) this fall.
-She has performed with the San Francisco Opera Orchestra, the Northern Iowa Symphony Orchestra, the Grinnell Orchestra, the Chautaugua Symphony Orchestra, and with the Tafelmusik Baroque Summer Institute Orchestra.
+American mezzosoprano RENÉE RAPIER (Pantalis) is a second-year Adler Fellow who made her Company debut as Giovanna in last season's Rigoletto.
+She has performed with the San Francisco Opera Orchestra, the Northern Iowa Symphony Orchestra, the Grinnell Orchestra, the Chautauqua Symphony Orchestra, and with the Tafelmusik Baroque Summer Institute Orchestra.
 Rapier holds a master's degree from the University of Northern Iowa, was a studio artist at Chautauqua Opera in 2009, and a participant in the Merola Opera Program of 2010.
-She returned to the Merola Opera Program in 2011 when she sang Rosina in Il Barbiere di Siviglia.
-The mezzo has been the recipient of the Chautaugua Studio Artist Award, a winner in the Schubert Club Scholarship Competition and the Palm Springs Opera Competition, a finalist of the Bel Canto Vocal Scholarship Foundation Competition and the Seoul International Music Competition, and was a national semifinalist at the Metropolitan Opera Council Auditions in 2011.
+She returned to Merola Opera Program in 2011 when she sang Rosina in Il Barbiere di Siviglia.
+The mezzo has been the recipient of the Chautauqua Studio Artist Award, a winner in the Schubert Club Scholarship Competition, a national finalist of the Bel Canto Vocal Scholarship Foundation Competition, and was a national semifinalist at the Metropolitan Opera Council Auditions in 2011.